-The making of the hotel’s reputation came with a stroke of luck when it was used as the location for Wham!’s Club Tropicana video, in which Pike played a barman.
+The making of the hotel’s reputation came with a stroke of luck when it was used as the location for Wham!’s Club Tropicana video, in which a 'barman' credit is afforded to one Tony Pike.
 In September 1987, it further cemented its reputation as the lodestone for the island’s excesses when Pikes hosted Freddie Mercury’s 41st birthday party, a lavish affair for 500 guests that included boxer Nigel Benn, Boy George, Jon Bon Jovi, Spandau Ballet and Tony Curtis, among the many luminaries.
 When asked about the budget, Freddie replied, “Oh do fuck off, Pike.
 I want the works and I want it to be remembered for years to come.”
 Over the course of the evening, the waiters opened 350 bottles of Moët & Chandon and the firework display could be seen 16km away in Majorca.
 Freddie got his wish.

 On February 16 1998, his son Anthony was murdered after arriving into Miami to discuss a deal to sell Pike’s Hotel.
 An Italian national Enrico Forte was eventually convicted of his murder in June 2000 (Forti has always denied his involvement in the shooting).
 Pike eventually sold Pikes Hotel to former Manumission duo Andy McKay and Dawn Hindle of Ibiza Rocks, allegedly to pay for another divorce.
 Even after the hotel was sold, Tony was a permanent fixture on the premises, continuing to live in room no. 25.

-In 2014, in an interview with Oi Polloi, Pike said “I don’t want it to end.
+In 2014, in an interview with Oi Polloi, Tony Pike said “I don’t want it to end.
 I want to live a few more years.”
-Tony got his wish.
+Tony Pike got his wish.